Family Radio Service

-The Family Radio Service (FRS) is an improved walkie-talkie radio system authorized in the United States since 1996.
+The Family Radio Service (FRS) is a walkie-talkie radio system authorized in the United States since 1996.
 This personal radio service uses channelized frequencies around 462 and 467 MHz in the ultra high frequency (UHF) band.
 It does not suffer the interference effects found on citizens' band (CB) at 27 MHz, or the 49 MHz band also used by cordless telephones, toys, and baby monitors.
 FRS uses frequency modulation (FM) instead of amplitude modulation (AM).
 Since the UHF band has different radio propagation characteristics, short-range use of FRS may be more predictable than the more powerful license-free radios operating in the HF CB band.

-Initially proposed by RadioShack in 1994 for use by families, FRS has also seen significant adoption by business interests, as an unlicensed, low-cost alternative to the business band.
-New rules issued by the FCC in May 2017 clarify and simplify the overlap between FRS and General Mobile Radio Service (GMRS) radio services.
+Initially proposed by RadioShack in 1994 for use by families, FRS gained consumer popularity due to the lack of monthly fees (unlike cell phones) and being inexpensive to buy the radios.
+It has also seen significant adoption by business interests, as an unlicensed, low-cost alternative to the business band.
+New rules issued by the FCC in May 2017 clarify and simplify the overlap between FRS and General Mobile Radio Service (GMRS) radio services, GMRS providing a much improved range over FRS.

 Worldwide, a number of similar personal radio services exist; these share the characteristics of low power operation in the UHF (or upper VHF) band using FM, and simplified or no end-user licenses.
 Exact frequency allocations differ, so equipment legal to operate in one country may cause unacceptable interference in another.
 Radios approved for FRS are not legal to operate anywhere in Europe.